Three Functional Roles of the Per-Layer Embedding Gate in Gemma-4 E2B

 Does this survive sample size, precision, distribution, and in-distribution ablation?

-The initial ablation ran on 5,100 C4 tokens in bf16.
-That's enough to establish the sign but raises several concerns.
-The sample is small. bf16 might introduce numerical artifacts.
-The effect could be C4-specific.
-And zero-ablation (replacing gate activations with zeros) is out-of-distribution — what if the improvement is just the model responding to an OOD input rather than evidence that L13/L14's content is harmful?
+The initial ablation ran on 5,100 C4 tokens in bf16 which was just to establish direction but isn't nearly robust enough on its own as it introduces several concerns.
+Firstly, the sample is far too small, bf16 might introduce numerical artifacts related to precision alone, the effect could be C4-specific, and zero-ablation (replacing gate activations with zeros) is out-of-distribution.
+IOOW - What if the improvement is just the model responding to an OOD input rather than reflecting something harmful in L13/L14's specific direction?

 I ran a full robustness battery addressing each of these in turn.